 4. Make more money

-Easier said than done.
+Easier said than done in a recession, or hard times.
 But if you take a long, hard look at your finances, you might find some new ways to increase cash flow.
 Account for every single dollar you spend.

 Talk to your creditors.
 Try changing the structure of your debts to free up some money.
 Get creative with ideas for new products you could sell.
 You can also think of ways to push sales of your best products.
 It could help to reward clients for paying upfront or quickly.

 You may think about cutting some of your staff to save money.
 If you do, you’ll just need to hire more in the good times, and you will have damaged morale.

 Focus on finding ways to save money that you can easily change when things get back to normal.
 One idea could be to eliminate overtime to save cash, without laying off employees.